Marklogic-retired/marklogic-data-hub/examples/disconnected-project/README.md

 This approach is useful when you need to create a package that does not require any external resources (e.g. Maven/Gradle repositories) to perform deployment operations.

-Note that the gradlew, gradlew.bat and gradle-wrapper.properties files have been modified slightly also
+Note that the following files have been modified slightly -
+* gradlew
+* gradlew.bat
+* gradle-wrapper.properties
+* gradle.properties
+* settings.gradle
+* build.gradle

+Also, the following directories have been omitted (as they were empty).
+These would normally be created as part of a data hub project once you start creating entities
+* plugins
+* entity-config
+* user-config

 ## Requirements